 Crimora is a very small town located in the state of Virginia.
 With a population of 2,219 people and just one neighborhood, Crimora is the 211th largest community in Virginia.

-When you are in Crimora, you'll notice that it is more blue-collar than most other communities in America.
-48.48% of Crimora’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Crimora is a blue-collar town, with 48.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Crimora is a town of professionals, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Crimora who work in the sciences (11.02%), healthcare (7.87%), and healthcare suport services (7.56%).

 And if you like science, one thing you'll find is that Crimora has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.